oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-GROMACS is a versatile package to perform molecular dynamics, i.e. simulate theNewtonian equations of motion for systems with hundreds to millions ofparticles.This is a CPU only build, containing both MPI and threadMPI buildsfor both single and double precision.It also contains the gmxapi extension for the single precision MPI build.
+GROMACS is a versatile package to perform molecular dynamics, i.e. simulate theNewtonian equations of motion for systems with hundreds to millions ofparticles.This is a GPU enabled build, containing both MPI and threadMPI builds.It also contains the gmxapi extension for the single precision MPI build.

 **More Information**